MicrosoftDocs/learn/learn-pr/azure/control-network-traffic-flow-with-routes/includes/3-exercise-create-custom-routes.md

         --disable-bgp-route-propagation false
     ```

-1. Run the following command in Cloud Shell to create a custom route:
+1. Run the following command in Cloud Shell to create a custom route.

     ```azurecli
     az network route-table route create \